 For questions about the appropriateness, administration, and laboratory and follow-up procedures of pre-exposure prophylaxis as a prevention tool.

 The CCC offers free and confidential peer-to-peer telephone consultation focusing on substance use evaluation and management for primary care clinicians through the Substance Use Warmline at (855) 300-3595.
-Consultation is available Monday through Friday, between 10 a.m. and 6 p.m EST, from addiction medicine-certified physicians, clinical pharmacists, and nurses with special expertise in pharmacotherapy options for opioid use.
-Voicemail is available 24-hours a day.
+Consultation is available Monday through Friday, between 10 a.m. and 6 p.m Eastern, from addiction medicine-certified physicians, clinical pharmacists, and nurses with expertise in pharmacotherapy options for opioid use.
+Voicemail is available 24 hours a day.

 Taking the Best of the Rapid Testing in Labor and Delivery Project to Fresno, CA: Fresno Perinatal HIV Summit – October 26, 2011